linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/The Economic Function of Futures Markets.md

 # An introduction to futures markets

 The hurly-burly of futures markets provides economists with a prime example of order arising from seeming chaos.
 The workings of commodity exchanges, such as margin rules, clearinghouses, and arcane terminology, result from the unplanned evolution of complex institutions.
 Futures prices are likewise the result of the interaction of brokers, speculators, and dealers in commodities, with no one firm or individual able to control prices.
 Yet the institutional features display compelling logic and futures prices remarkable consistency in their patterns.
 Because they exemplify competitive markets, futures markets bring into focus many areas of theoretical interest in economics, such as the role of risk aversion in people's decisions, the behavior of those storing commodities, and the market system's ability to digest information.

 A study of the function of futures markets, therefore, can investigate the operation of actual markets as well as broader theoretical topics.
 This particular study aims mainly at theoretical topics rather than purely institutional questions such as the response of futures markets to changes in legal precepts.
 This study begins with the premise that understanding the motives of handlers of commodities is central to understanding futures markets.
 Without the business of handlers of commodities, futures markets wither away (Working 1954), contrary to the popular impression of the importance of speculation.
 Concentration on handlers of commodities illuminates two fundamental issues in particular: the reasons why futures prices have the patterns they do and the reasons why so few futures markets exist.

+Handler of commodities range from flour millers and soybean exporters to dealers in Treasury securities and mortgages.
+Because industries processing agricultural commodities or minerals are often easier to comprehend, the examples used here will mainly be about conventional primary commodities.
+The insights gained about agricultural processors' use of futures markets apply with little modification to those handling financial instruments.

+Currently, economists draw on an analogy with insurance markets, where risk aversion takes center stage, for their understanding of

+why dealers in commodities use futures markets.
+This study seeks to replace that analogy with one of money markets.
+Dealers use futures markets as an implicit method of borrowing and lending their commodities.
+Because of the inflexibilities of transporting and processing commodities, they have sufficient reason to use futures markets even if they are neutral toward risk.
+Economists should approach firms' use of futures markets with the tools they have developed to study financial intermediation rather than the tools they have developed to study risk aversion.
+The patterns among futures prices can best be comprehended from the perspective of interest rates rather than insurance premiums.
+Economists have misunderstood the function of futures markets.

+Of course, these theoretical discussions should never ignore the institutional realities.
+For example, a theoretical analysis can determine which commodities have the potential to develop futures trading, but the success of an actual market still depends crucially on such factors as the proper design of contractual terms for delivery, the trust traders need for dealing with one another, and the number of interested speculators.
+Accordingly, this first chapter introduces both the mechanics of futures trading and the theoretical subjects to be explored at length in later chapters.

+To the individual unfamiliar with commodity exchanges, the jumble of figures and terms found in newspaper coverage of futures markets must be a cryptogram.
+Indeed, "cash price," "futures," "shorts," and "longs," terms whose meanings are not immediately apparent, are parts of a code that must be broken in order to understand futures markets.
+Cash price, for example, does not refer solely to transactions requiring immediate payment of cash.
+Although most often "cash" refers to the immediate transfer of ownership of goods already at a specific location, some trades in the cash market are on credit, and others call for goods to be delivered and paid for several months later.
+A common synonym for cash price is "spot price," the word "spot" abridging the best description of the transaction—an exchange of cash for a commodity on the spot.
+Similarly, the terms "futures" and "futures markets" are difficult to decipher.
+"Futures," formally an abbreviation of the phrase "contract for future delivery," refers to contracts calling for delivery of a standard quantity and quality of a commodity to a particular location during a specified period in the future.
+Although the contracts stipulate the month for delivery, the seller chooses the exact day of

+delivery. $^2$  Futures markets like the Chicago Board of Trade are institutions that allow for such standardized contracts to be traded at high volume with low cost, in part because such contracts can be canceled before the time of delivery simply by negotiating an offsetting contract.
+In effect, the contracts themselves are bought and sold.
+A trader who has sold a contract, that is, has committed himself to deliver, is called a "short."
+A trader who has bought a contract, which commits him to accept delivery, is a "long." $^3$

+The pressure of finding trading partners, simplifying negotiations, and reducing operating expenses of the exchange all work to keep the number of distinct contracts for a particular commodity to a minimum.
+Usually the exchanges, sometimes in their bylaws, limit the number of contracts to six or eight different delivery months.
+But actually the exchanges show far greater concern with promoting trading, there rarely being from their perspective sufficient trading over the full range of contracts and commodities.

+For the market in a particular commodity to be legitimately called a futures market, contracts in several delivery months must be traded simultaneously in reasonable daily volume, say at least a few hundred per delivery month and several thousand collectively.
+The daily volume of the most active futures markets is on the order of 50,000 contracts, occasionally reaching 100,000 contracts.
+The majority of functioning futures markets, forty or fifty in number, are for agricultural products like corn, feeder cattle, cotton, and cocoa, or for metals such as gold and copper.
+The mid-1970s saw the beginning of a boom in new contracts calling for delivery of financial instruments like Swiss francs or U.S. Treasury bonds.
+Although dealings in contracts for such financial instruments have endured, attempts by the major exchanges to establish markets for many commodities, from frozen turkeys to silver coins, have failed.
+Other once active markets, such as the egg market on the Chicago Mercantile Exchange and the wool tops market on the New York Cotton Exchange, have died.

+Despite the large number of contracts bought and sold on an active futures market during a typical day, the change in the total open interest, the number of contracts outstanding at the close of

+the day's trading, is small, usually within a range of  $-500$  to  $+500$  contracts.
+The open interest changes slowly because many traders taking a position in the market just replace those who are leaving.
+Meanwhile, other traders called "day traders" and "scalpers," whose volume of trading is high, close out their positions at the end of each day by obtaining contracts that offset the holdings they have already accumulated.
+Viable futures markets typically have average daily volume on the order of one fifth or one fourth their open interest, although the most active markets by attracting many day traders and scalpers sustain daily volume of one half their open interest.

+Contracts for delivery in more distant months generally have a lower volume and smaller open interest.
+The exception is the contract calling for delivery in the current month.
+Before a contract becomes eligible for delivery, most traders offset it entirely or "roll over" their position into a more distant delivery month.
+Indeed, surprisingly few contracts for future delivery end in delivery.
+In the more actively traded commodities, usually less than one or two percent of the peak open interest in a contract culminates in delivery.
+A formal exchange like the Chicago Board of Trade greatly facilitates this practice of canceling contracts by devoting much of its energy to the settlement of contracts through offset rather than delivery of the physical commodity.

+A study of the function of futures markets, therefore, can investigate the operation of actual markets as well as broader theoretical topics.
+This particular study aims mainly at theoretical topics rather than purely institutional questions such as the response of futures markets to changes in legal precepts.
+This study begins with the premise that understanding the motives of handlers of commodities is central to understanding futures markets.
+Without the business of handlers of commodities, futures markets wither away (Working 1954), contrary to the popular impression of the importance of speculation.
+Concentration on handlers of commodities illuminates two fundamental issues in particular: the reasons why futures prices have the patterns they do and the reasons why so few futures markets exist.